Unifying Contrastive and Generative Objectives for Visual Understanding and Text-to-Image Generation: Introduction

 \section{Introduction}

-The evolution of multimodal learning has been marked by a recurring split between \textbf{models that represent} and \textbf{models that generate}.
-Discriminative vision--language systems such as CLIP (\cite{radford2021clip}) utilize contrastive alignment to learn semantically rich representations, while text-to-image (T2I) generative models, including diffusion-based systems (\cite{ramesh2022hierarchical, saharia2022photorealistic}) and masked autoregressive (MAR) approaches (\cite{fan2024Fluid}), produce high-fidelity images by learning conditional data distributions.
-Despite progress, unifying strong visual understanding and high-quality T2I generation within a single, fully trainable architecture remains an open challenge (\cite{chen2023vlp, fan2024Fluid}).
+Multimodal learning has long been split between \textbf{models that represent} and \textbf{models that generate}.
+Discriminative vision--language systems such as CLIP \cite{radford2021clip} learn semantically rich features through contrastive alignment, while text-to-image (T2I) generative models, including diffusion-based \cite{ramesh2022hierarchical, saharia2022imagen} and masked autoregressive (MAR) approaches \cite{li2024autoregressive, fan2024Fluid}, learn conditional pixel distributions through aggressive corruption and reconstruction.
+Unifying them inside a single, end-to-end trainable network has proved persistently difficult \cite{chen2023vlp, wu2025harmonizing}.
+Existing unified models sidestep rather than resolve this difficulty by freezing one pathway \cite{zheng2025diffusion}, relying on external teachers \cite{yu2025repa}, or decoupling the two objectives across separate training stages.

-This separation stems from an \textbf{optimization mismatch} between contrastive alignment, which necessitates minimal data corruption (\cite{li2023mage}), and generative modeling, which relies on aggressive masking (\cite{li2024autoregressive}) or noise injection (\cite{ho2020ddpm}) to learn the underlying distribution.
-Consequently, naive optimization often leads to an unstable co-optimization where the model either achieves alignment but weak synthesis, or regresses toward generative-only representations.
-Recent efforts address this tension by freezing the vision encoder (\cite{zheng2025diffusion}), but this design choice limits the potential for synergistic representations that could emerge from end-to-end joint optimization.

-In this work, we demonstrate that this conflict can be effectively addressed through careful management of temporal optimization dynamics.
-We introduce \textbf{DREAM}, a unified framework that reconciles contrastive semantics with MAR-style generation through \textbf{Masking Warmup}.
-We begin training with low masking ratios ($\sim$15\%) to prioritize learning robust contrastive features for image--text alignment.
-Over training, the masking ratio is sampled from a truncated Gaussian distribution whose mean increases linearly, allowing the model to gradually incorporate generative objectives.
-Once the distribution reaches the high-mask regime ($\sim$75\%), it remains fixed, preventing interference with learned alignment features while enabling continued refinement of generative capacity.
-This progression ensures the model first establishes a semantic anchor before mastering dense reconstruction.

-When trained on CC12M (\cite{changpinyo2021cc12m}), our framework achieves \textbf{72.7\% ImageNet-1K linear probing accuracy} (surpassing CLIP by 1.1\%) and a \textbf{Text-to-Image FID of 4.25} (improving upon FLUID by 6.2\%).
-Furthermore, as illustrated in Fig.~\ref{fig:summary}, DREAM demonstrates consistent gains in few-shot classification, semantic segmentation, and depth estimation, suggesting that generative signals enhance the robustness of the underlying spatial representations

-Beyond joint training, our unified architecture enables a novel inference-time strategy we term \textbf{Semantically Aligned Decoding}, which leverages DREAM's internal contrastive representations to guide generation.
-Unlike prior work that relies on external CLIP-based reranking (\cite{ramesh2022hierarchical, chang2022maskgit}), our method evaluates partially decoded candidates using the model's own alignment knowledge, eliminating the need for auxiliary models.
-This self-guided approach improves text--image fidelity by \textbf{6.3\%} while achieving \textbf{10.1\% higher throughput} compared to methods requiring external guidance—demonstrating both effectiveness and efficiency gains from our unified design.
-We summrize our contributions as follows.